forcedotcom/salesforcedx-vscode/docs/articles/getting-started/migrate-from-forcecom-ide.md

 $ git config --unset merge.renameLimit
 ```

-Additionally, you may need to do the moving or renaming in chunks.
+Additionally, you can do the moving or renaming in chunks.
 For more information, see [this blog post](https://ntotten.com/2018/05/11/convert-metadata-to-source-format-while-maintain-git-history/).